 Most houseplants prefer temperatures between 18°C and 23°C during the day and no lower than 12°C at night.
 Watch out for cold draughts from windows or doors that could give your plants a chilly shock:

 - Avoid placing plants near heaters or vents: Hot air can dry them out quickly and make them more susceptible to stress.
+If your plant is stressed from heat, you will notice brown, crispy leaves in some areas.

 - Insulate windows or place plants a few feet away: If you have single-pane windows or particularly draughty spots, it’s better to keep your plants a little distance away or close the curtains at night.

-5. Hold Off on Fertiliser, Winter is a Time to Rest!
+5. Hold off on fertiliser, winter is a time to rest!

-- Isolate new plants or recently re-potted ones for a week or two before placing them near others, just to make sure no pests are hitchhiking along.
+- Isolate new plants or recently repotted ones for a week or two before placing them near others, just to make sure no pests are hitchhiking along.

-8. Embrace the Slow Season
+8. Embrace the slow season

 Winter is a time for both you and your plants to take it easy.
 If you see slower growth or even a few yellowing leaves, don’t panic.
-Your plants are in a natural resting phase, and they’ll spring back to life when the warmer weather returns.
+Your indoor plants are in a natural resting phase, and they’ll spring back to life when the warmer weather returns.

-With these winter plant care tips, your houseplants will be well-prepared to survive, and even thrive, through the winter months.
+With these winter plant care tips, your collection of houseplants will be well-prepared to survive, and even thrive, through the winter months.
 So grab a hot choccy, snuggle up, and enjoy the season together with your green friends.